Price GuideMyDentalFly Official

 Smart advice.
 For a single tooth, the maths often don't work for going abroad.
 For three teeth or more, they usually do — especially if you combine it with other dental work you've been putting off.

 Worried about which clinics are actually trustworthy?
 MyDentalFly only lists clinics that pass a vetting process and provide written treatment guarantees.
 You can compare up to three clinics side by side with real prices in your currency — unlike directories where anyone with a credit card gets a listing.
-Check what's available for your case with a free dental assessment.
+Check what's available for your case with a dental assessment.

 Next Steps

 The candidacy checker tells you in 60 seconds if you're suitable for implants.
-The free dental health check maps your teeth and tells you what you actually need.
+The dental assessment builds your bespoke dental package — mapping your teeth and matching you with the right clinic.
 The savings calculator shows verified clinic prices vs home costs.

 We've verified every clinic on our platform and removed eight that didn't meet our standards — unlike directories that list anyone who pays.
 Your dental tourism consultant coordinates everything once you're ready.